scarabdesign/EmailClientProof/README.md

-# Email Client Proof of Concept
+# Mail Trash: A Proof of Concept

 This is a project written in ~5 days in .NET 9 and .NET Aspire.
 Aspire is designed to be readily cloud-deployable and uses a microservice type architecture, utilizing containerization.
 To run this